Xilaveko028/E_Commerce_-_Customer/README.md

-This is my data science project based on E-commerce sale over a period of time. through out the analysis and modelling you will see the art behind data science and my undersatndings of the dataset i was using. thatnk you for visitung my repository.
+This is my data science project based on E-commerce sale over a period of time. through out the analysis and modeling you will see the art behind data science and my understandings of the dataset i was using. thank you for visiting my repository.